exakat/exakat/docs/Rules.rst

 Variables are 3 letters long (at least).
 Variables names build with an extra 's' are omitted.
 Variables may be scattered across the code, or close to each other.

+Variables which differ only by case, or by punctuation or by numbers are reported here.

 .. code-block:: php

    <?php